Entanglement of a spin-1/2 Ising-Heisenberg diamond spin cluster in the thermal bosonic bath: Results for different types of bosonic bath

 \subsection{Anisotropic interaction between $S_a$ and $S_b$ spins}

 In this subsection, we consider the case where the interaction between the $S_a$ and $S_b$ spins is defined by the anisotropic Heisenberg interaction with parameters $J=-1$ and $J_z=1$.
 The interaction strength with the Ising spins is set to $J_0=1$.
 Consequently, in the absence of an environment, the maximal value of negativity $\mathcal{N}$ between the $S_a$ and $S_b$ spins is achieved.
 In this case, the time dependence of negativity is shown in the first subfigure of Fig.~\ref{depNontfordiffs} ($\lambda=0$).
 First, we investigate the effect of the bosonic bath on the entanglement of spins at temperatures close to zero.
 For this purpose, we set $\beta=1$.
 We assume that the interaction parameter of each spin with the environment is $\lambda=0.01$ and the cut-off frequency is $\omega_c=20$.
 As shown in Fig.~\ref{depNontfordiffs}, the behavior of negativity varies depending on the parameter $s$.
 In the sub-Ohmic regime, decoherence dominates, leading to a rapid loss of entanglement.
 In the Ohmic regime ($s=1$), the system initially reaches a slightly higher level of entanglement, which subsequently decreases over time.
 In the super-Ohmic regime, within the range of $s\in[2,4]$, the system periodically reaches nearly the maximum possible entanglement.
 However, a further increase in $s$ results in the system losing entanglement.
+This is because, in this range of $s$, the $\gamma(t)$ function takes on its smallest values.
+It then increases, leading to a decrease in entanglement -- though not too rapidly, as the absolute value of the $\Delta(t)$ parameter also increases (Fig.~\ref{gamma_delta}).
+Additionally note, for larger values of $s$, rapid oscillations in negativity occur.
+This is due to the fact that the $\Delta(t)$ parameter appears as an argument of harmonic functions in the expression for negativity and increases rapidly over time when $s$ is large.

 Additionally, by adjusting the strength of the bosonic bath interaction with spins for a specific value of $s$, it is possible to increase entanglement.
 As illustrated in Fig.~\ref{depNontfordifflambda}, for all the selected parameter values and a fixed $s=2$, at $\lambda=0.001$, the system reaches maximally entangled states with $\mathcal{N}=0.5$.
 As $\lambda$ increases, the influence $\gamma(t)$ becomes dominant over $\Delta(t)$, and the system experiences stronger decoherence, leading to a loss of entanglement.
 Conversely, as $\lambda$ decreases, the effect of the environment on the spins weakens, moving the system closer to an isolated state.